Background

 Anytime you need to update/delete data, make sure that someone has reviewed your sql query, based on my experience it prevents many bad things to happen on prod.

-# Write where statement first
+Write where

-Always write the where clause (filtering) first whenever you're in a situation where there's no one reviewing your query, this will prevent you accidentally executing query without filter.
-You might also interested in reading my personal war story on this matter.
+clause (filtering) first whenever you're in a situation where there's no one reviewing your query,

 -- Write this first